Cheryl is a poet, freelance writer, author, and former newspaper columnist, with degrees in Psychology and Biblical Studies.

-There is no cure for aging, but subtle tweaks may help you grow older with less pain.
+There is no cure for aging, but subtle tweaks may help you grow older with less pain and delay certain issues.
+Some issues are a part of growing older but by making changes you may be able to delay them.
 This article is not offering a diagnosis or cure for any medical issues.
 The information here is to offer alternatives to pain mediation that may bring relief for some.
 There are never side effects to natural remedies and they also are inexpensive or no cost.
 It is important for senior citizens to not simply add years to their life, but also had life to their years.
 If you have pain because of injuries related to an accident or specific trauma to your joints, please check with your health care professional before embarking on anything different.
 If you have been prescribed pain mediation, continue to take it.
 We know that a 70 year old will not have the stamina of an 18 year old but everyone can improve their situation.

 Your health care professional may have told you to walk more to reduce pain and inflammation, but perhaps your discomfort level renders you unable to do so.
-Eating Dark chocolate may help because it decreases inflammation which in turn reduces pain.
+Eating dark chocolate may help because it decreases inflammation which in turn reduces pain.
 It also lowers stress and improves memory and makes you feel good.
-If you are feeling good, it will encourage you to and may help you to walk further and loosen your joints..Dark chocolate is also loaded with more antioxidants than milk chocolate ,
+If you are feeling good, it will encourage you to and may help you to walk further and loosen your joints..Dark chocolate is also loaded with more antioxidants than milk chocolate, My husband began walking more on his doctor's orders but the leg pain was too much for him.
+I suggested dark chocolate but he was never able to get into the routine of eating it regularly to find out if it works.

 Tumeric is a bright yellow spice that can be purchased in grocery stores. it can be used when cooking meats and also sprinkled on top of popcorn.
 This spice has been used for centuries as a medicine to treat a variety of ills including liver disease, wounds, colds, and infections..Research indicates that a compound in turmeric called curcumin, is what actually reduces inflammation in the body.
 As with dark chocolate the reduction of inflammation reduces pain and discomfort.